-A January 2017 workshop supported by the National Science Foundation is facilitating dialogue across disciplines to brainstorm ways in which collaborative research can assist in bridging the gap between complex forms of persecution in Central America and the requirements of asylum law.
+A January 2017 workshop supported by the National Science Foundation help build and strengthen interdiscipilinary networks that continue to facilitate dialogue between social scientists and legal practitioners to brainstorm ways in which collaborative research can assist in bridging the gap between complex forms of persecution in Central America and the requirements of asylum law.
 These efforts are informing the adjudication of claims brought by Central Americans and generating insights into how asylum law is being interpreted and implemented in these cases.

 As this work progresses, project resources will contribute to greater transparency around asylum decision-making, further public understanding of the U.S. refugee protection system, and propose recommendations for making the asylum system more responsive to present-day humanitarian crises.

 El Salvador: Nuevo patrón de violencia, afectación territorial y respuesta de las comunidades [El Salvador: New Patterns of Violence, Territorial Control, and Community Responses]